You've been admitted! Now what? Read below for important pre-arrival information.

 Download our recommendations for packing here.

-All newly admitted students are required to complete the mandatory IHOOP prior to arriving at HSU.
-The IHOOP program is designed to provide you with an orientation to your academic requirements, schedule planning, course registration, immigration rules and responsibilities, and general student rights, responsibilities, and requirements.
-Instructions about how to access and complete IHOOP are sent to students as part of their acceptance email.
+All newly admitted students are required to complete the mandatory IHOOP prior to arriving at Humboldt.
+The IHOOP program is designed to provide you with an orientation to your academic requirements, schedule planning, course registration, immigration rules and responsibilities, and general student rights, responsibilities, and requirements prior to you coming to Humboldt.
+Instructions about how to access and complete IHOOP are sent as an attachment along with your acceptance email.
 Click here for more information.

 In addition to IHOOP, you will be required to attend a mandatory on-campus orientation program.
-The mandatory on-campus international student orientation will take place the week before class instruction begins.
-Information about the on-campus orientation and the schedule will be emailed to all confirmed students in early August (for fall admits), and early January (for spring admits).
+The mandatory on-campus orientation will take place the week before class instruction begins.
+Information about the on-campus orientation and the schedule will be emailed to all confirmed students.
+You can also find the information online HERE.

 Students are required to complete the online, pre-arrival IHOOP orientation before they will be allowed to register for classes.
 Information about your specific registration date/time is communicated in the IHOOP flyer emailed with your admission letter.
 If you have questions about the registration process, please email email@example.com.

 You will need to arrange your own transportation from the local airport (airport code: ACV) or from the Greyhound/Amtrak Bus station to your housing.
-The Center for International Programs does not provide an airport pick-up service.
+International Programs/CEEGE does not provide an airport pick-up service.

-The local airport (airport code: ACV) is a 15-minute drive north of HSU.
+The local airport (airport code: ACV) is a 15-minute drive north of Humboldt.

 You can use the following services to arrange your transportation from the airport to your housing: